SS & HCF Contributions

 - Social Security Contributions

-Currently, the SS contribution rate for each employee or wage earner in Palau is 6% of the total gross wages earned in each quarter and matched equally 6% by the employer.
-Therefore, a total of 12% of each employee's wages (not exceeding the maximum remuneration as indicated in the Maximum Remuneration table) including owner share, is reported and paid to the SSA at the end of each quarter.
+Effective October 1, 2017, the SS contribution rate for each employee or wage earner in Palau is 7% of the total gross wages earned in each quarter and matched equally 7% by the employer.
+Therefore, a total of 14% of each employee's wages including owner's income or owner share, is reported and paid to the SSA at the end of each quarter.

 Palauan citizens who are full-time farmers, fishermen, and taxi-drivers may also participate in the Social Security program in order to become eligible for Social Security benefits.
 To acquire eligibility for SS benefits, you must declare a minimum of $300 gross wages per quarter and pay as required.

-Depending on whether or not you have employees, SS contributions are reported and paid differently.
+Efective October 1, 2017, all employees with or without employees are required to report and pay SS contributions on a quarterly basis.
 Read more about how SS contributions are reported and paid for Businesses with Employees and Businesses without Employees.

 - Healthcare Fund ContributionsOpen or Close